agenium-scale/boost.simd/doc/u2_tutorial_kernel.md

   + compiling **Boost.SIMD** code
   + using _SIMD_ specific idioms like reduction, branching or shuffling
   + vectorizing code using the Standard Template Library
-  + handling _SIMD_ instructions set runtime detection
+  + _SIMD_ runtime dispatching

 For this tutorial, we will assume the use of a 128 bit wide _SIMD_ extensions (such as SSE or Altivec).
-Depending on your actual architecture, the output of the various tutorial applications may varies.
+Depending on your actual architecture, the output of the various tutorial applications may vary.

 @section tutorial-kernel A Simple SIMD Kernel

 ----------------------------------------------------------------------------------------------------
-Here is a simple program demonstrating a few basic **Boost.SIMD** functionalities.
+Here is a simple program demonstrating some basic **Boost.SIMD** functionality.

 @snippet helloworld.cpp hello